 118 Drysdale Student Center

 Hazing allegedly committed on or off campus by an individual student is addressed in accordance with student disciplinary procedures detailed in the Honor and Student Conduct Codes and Regulations.
 Individuals students found to be in violation of this policy may face sanctions from warning to expulsion.

 Hazing allegedly committed on or off campus by an organization is addressed in accordance with disciplinary procedures implemented by the Office of Student Activities.
-An organization of Lynchburg College found to be in violation of this policy may face sanctions ranging from a warning to loss of status as a recognized student organization.
+An organization of University of Lynchburg found to be in violation of this policy may face sanctions ranging from a warning to loss of status as a recognized student organization.
 Campus privileges may be revoked, charters rescinded, and/or disciplinary sanctions imposed on individual officers or members.